dernorberto/openhab/openhab2-usbZWave.md

-Creating an alias for USB Z-Wave device because it's never guaranteed it will be the same, /dev/ttyACM0 or ACM1...
+## using Aeon Labs Z-Wave Stick Gen5

+* The stick has to be unplugged and plugged in every time a thing has to be included or excluded of the z-wave network
+* initially device is assigned `/dev/ttyACM0`, which is a string you need to specify in the openhab2 z-wave binding
+* when unplugging and plugging back, there is a high chance that the device is assigned another name, `/dev/ttyACM1`
+* openhab2 won't be able to use it anymore
+* the solution is to create an alias for all devices matching the Vendor and hardware attributes

 ref: https://github.com/openhab/openhab/wiki/symlinks

 ### Is the device detected?

-after plugging in device, check out /var/log/syslog or run dmesg|grep -i usb
+after plugging in device, check out `/var/log/syslog` or run
+> dmesg|grep -i usb

 ```
 [80587.895966] usb 1-1.2: new full-speed USB device number 4 using dwc_otg